jawj/zapatos-docs/src/index.md

 I like SQL, and Postgres especially.
 In my experience, abstractions that obscure the underlying SQL, or that prioritise ease of switching to another database tomorrow over effective use of _this_ database _today_, are a source of misery.

 I've also come to love strongly typed languages, and TypeScript in particular.
 VS Code's type checking and autocomplete speed development, prevent bugs, and simplify refactoring.
 Especially when they _just happen_, they bring joy.
+But, traditionally, talking to the database is a place where they really don't _just happen_.

-Zapatos aims to minimise the misery of abstraction, intensify the joy of type inference, and represent a credible alternative to traditional ORMs.
+Zapatos aims to minimise the misery of abstraction, intensify the pleasures of type inference, and represent a credible alternative to traditional ORMs.

 ### What doesn't it do?